-A pot pie is quite possibly the most hearty and comforting food.
-What's not to love about breaking through crackly, crispy golden pastry to get to a bubbly, creamy, savory stew underneath?
-My vegan pot pie has chunky pieces of veggies in a herby and flavorful sauce and you can add tofu or sausage for a delicious protein boost.
-It's easy too--anyone can make it.
+What's not to love about this comforting and utterly delicious vegan pot pie?
+Push your fork through crackly, crispy golden pastry to find an aromatic, herb-laced, creamy and savory stew with chunky veggies.
+Add tofu or sausage for a delicious protein boost.
+This pot pie is so easy too--anyone can make it.
 And it is soy-free and can be nut-free or gluten-free--so anyone can eat it!

 Underneath that crunchy goodness is a bubbling, steaming, nutritious stew of veggies flavored with fragrant herbs that'll take you all of 15 minutes to put together.
 And you can toss into it cubes of tofu or vegan sausage to make it even more nutritious and filling.

 I love pot pies with a passion, and so do many of you.
-Many moons ago I shared with all of you my vegan Mushroom Pot Pie and dozens of readers have written over the years to tell me it had been a lifechanger, literally.
-For many, it has become a Thanksgiving recipe tradition.
-I've even seen copycat versions of it pop up on so many vegan blogs since.
+Many moons ago I shared with all of you my vegan Mushroom Pot Pie and dozens of readers have written over the years to tell me it had been a life changer, literally.
+For many, they have become a Thanksgiving recipe tradition.

 This pot pie, I promise, is just as good.
 Try it once and you'll be making it over and over.